GaryChengld/LearningAWS/DAV-C01-preparation.md

   * By default, scripts entered as user data are executed with root user privileges - Scripts entered as user data are executed as the root user, hence do not need the sudo command in the script.
 Any files you create will be owned by root; if you need non-root users to have file access, you should modify the permissions accordingly in the script.
   * By default, user data runs only during the boot cycle when you first launch an instance - By default, user data scripts and cloud-init directives run only during the boot cycle when you first launch an instance.
 You can update your configuration to ensure that your user data scripts and cloud-init directives run every time you restart your instance.

+* You configure monitoring for EC2 instances using a launch configuration or template.
+Monitoring is enabled whenever an instance is launched, either basic monitoring (5-minute granularity) or detailed monitoring (1-minute granularity).
+By default, basic monitoring is enabled when you create a launch template or when you use the AWS Management Console to create a launch configuration.

 #### AWS Systems Manager Parameter Store

 AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.
 You can store values as plain text or encrypted data.